Azure/azure-sdk-for-js/README.md

 The JS bundled file is compatible with [UMD](https://github.com/umdjs/umd) standard, if no module system found, following global variable(s) will be exported:

-- `azblob`
+* `azblob`

 Download latest released JS bundles from links in the [release page](https://github.com/Azure/azure-storage-js/releases).

 ## SDK Architecture

-- The Azure Storage SDK for JavaScript provides low-level and high-level APIs.
+The Azure Storage SDK for JavaScript provides low-level and high-level APIs.
+Take Blob SDK as example:

-  _ ServiceURL, ContainerURL and BlobURL objects provide the low-level API functionality and map one-to-one to the [Azure Storage Blob REST APIs](https://docs.microsoft.com/en-us/rest/api/storageservices/blob-service-rest-api).
+* ServiceURL, ContainerURL and BlobURL objects provide the low-level API functionality and map one-to-one to the [Azure Storage Blob REST APIs](https://docs.microsoft.com/en-us/rest/api/storageservices/blob-service-rest-api).

-  _ The high-level APIs provide convenience abstractions such as uploading a large stream to a block blob (using multiple PutBlock requests).
+* The high-level APIs provide convenience abstractions such as uploading a large stream to a block blob (using multiple PutBlock requests).

 ## Code Samples